Twinkle, twinkle: Astronomers discover farthest star yet

 “We definitely just got lucky.”

-He nicknamed it Earendel, an Old English name which means morning star or rising light — “a fitting name for a star that we have observed in a time often referred to as `Cosmic Dawn.′ ”
+He nicknamed it Earendel, an Old English name that means morning star or rising light – “a fitting name for a star that we have observed in a time often referred to as ‘Cosmic Dawn.’”

 The previous record-holder, Icarus, also a blue supergiant star spotted by Hubble, formed 9.4 billion years ago.
 That’s more than 4 billion years after the Big Bang.